novaariyanto/docs/Readme.md

     ```

 ## Writing Custom Functionality
-Whatsvi is written, keeping in mind, that you may require other custom functionality.
+Whatsva is written, keeping in mind, that you may require other custom functionality.
 Hence, instead of having to fork the project & re-write the internals, you can simply write extensions in your own code.

 First, enable the logging of unhandled messages from WhatsApp by setting
 ``` ts